This post has been updated to reflect the 2022 release of the Bon Soir sessions.

-Barbra Streisand wore a self-designed grey herringbone vest and skirt paired with a delicate white chiffon blouse on the cover of The Barbra Streisand Album (1963).
+Barbra Streisand wore a self-designed grey herringbone vest and skirt, paired with a delicate white chiffon blouse for her 1962 performances at the Bon Soir.
+A photo from these sessions immortalized this outfit forever when it ended up on the cover of The Barbra Streisand Album (1963).

-Studio sessions took place over three consecutive days in January 1963 with a fourth day added for finishing touches.
-Several of the tracks from the Bon Soir live sessions were released many years later on 1991’s Just For The Record.
-Barbra had a long history with the Bon Soir.
+Streisand had a long history with the Bon Soir.
 Her first appearance at the nightclub had been in 1960 and she had return engagements in 1961 and 1962.
-Most importantly, it was the place that she met her manager Marty Erlichman.
+Most importantly, the Bon Soir had been the place she first met her manager Marty Erlichman.

-Barbra had begun collecting antique clothing at the age of 16 and would wear her finds frequently onstage at the nightclubs she sang in.
-In her 2010 book My Passion For Design Barbra recalled that at her debut Bon Soir show she wore a pair of antique shoes.
-By the end of the evening the interior leather was completely burned out from the heat of her body.
-Regarding her first album look she noted that “The press started talking about my clothes as if they were a gimmick.
+Streisand had begun collecting antique clothing at the age of 16, and would wear her finds frequently at the nightclubs she sang at.
+In her 2010 book, My Passion For Design she recalled that at her debut Bon Soir show she wore a pair of antique shoes that she loved, but by the end of the evening the interior leather was completely burned out from the heat of her body.
+In regard to her early style, she also noted that “The press started talking about my clothes as if they were a gimmick.
 I thought, Oh no!
 I never meant to be distracting.
 So I went back to the thrift shops and bought very simple dresses.
-I also began designing my own outfits to wear onstage-full length slit skirts with vests made out of herringbone or pinstriped wool, which I paired with a soft chiffon blouses.
+I also began designing my own outfits to wear onstage-full length slit skirts with vests made out of herringbone or pinstriped wool, which I paired with soft chiffon blouses.
 (There’s that dichotomy again.)
 It’s on the cover of my first album.”

-Herringbone, which is most popular in menswear is identified by its extremely distinctive weave.
+Herringbone, which is most frequently used in menswear is identified by its extremely distinctive weave.
 It is named for the herring fish which has a skeleton that looks like just like the motif.
-It is often confused for a type of fabric but is simply a type of weave.
-This pattern can be found in fabrics ranging from tweed to wool.
-Herringbone is often called a broken twill weave based on the fact that unlike twill, the pattern does not continue on a diagonal but goes in an opposite direction.
+Though it is often confused for a type of fabric, herringbone is simply a type of weave that can be found in fabrics ranging from tweed to wool.
+Herringbone is often called a broken twill weave based on the fact that, unlike twill, the pattern does not continue on a diagonal but goes in an opposite direction.

-The herringbone pattern was used as far back as the Roman Empire where it was seen on roads driveways.
+The herringbone pattern was used as far back as the Roman empire to make roads and driveways.
 It is still used often today in flooring, most often in a style of parquet.
-The motif can also be found in Ancient Egyptian jewelry and antique Italian fabrics.
+The motif can also be seen in Ancient Egyptian jewelry and antique Italian fabrics.